Lemon Olive Oil Cake Recipe

 Golden Olive Oil

-During one of our trips to Madrid (my place-to-be, a favourite city of my boyfriend and a place where my dreams will soon come true – now you can feel the pressure, huh?), we got lucky to visit a cosy, yet very exclusive restaurant.
+During one of our trips to Madrid (my place-to-be, a favourite city of my boyfriend and a place where my dreams will soon come true – now you can feel the pressure, huh?), we got lucky to visit a cozy, yet very exclusive restaurant.
 This restaurant has the most amazing view on Palacio Real and maybe that is actually one of the reasons why their paella tasted so divine.

 This story goes beyond that delicious meal and flies straight back to the starter.